 Consistency is key

 If you already know it, keep in mind that it is important to be consistent.
-It is impossible to change everything all at once, instead layout your actionable steps by day, week, and month.
-Maybe this month you promise yourself that you will focus on your wardrobe.
-Let go of everything that does not magnify your word and add in pieces that perfectly showcase who you are.
+It is impossible to change everything all at once; instead, lay out your actionable steps by day, week, and month.
+Maybe this month, you promise yourself that you will focus on your wardrobe.
+Let go of everything that does not magnify your word, and add pieces that perfectly showcase who you are.

 By planning and taking your changes slowly, you will be less likely to get caught up in the stress of your day-to-day responsibilities when it comes to also adding the effort to maintain your image.